Start an Application Service Provisioning Business in Dubai

 Step 3: Sign a lease agreement for your chosen facility type, whether a flexi-desk, serviced office, or dedicated unit.

-The estimated timeline from application submission to licence issuance is two to four weeks, subject to document completeness and authority processing times.
+The estimated timeline from application submission to license issuance is two to four weeks, subject to document completeness and authority processing times.
 Additional costs to budget for include visa allocation fees (typically AED 3,000 to AED 5,000 per visa), bank account setup charges, and professional service fees if you engage a business setup adviser.

 Commercial Opportunity and Profit Potential